The Directed Grid Theorem: Preliminaries

 \subsection{Background from graph theory.}

 Let $G$ be a digraph.
 We refer to its vertex set by $V(G)$ and its edge set by $E(G)$.
-If $(u,v)\in E(G)$ is an edge then $u$ is its \emph{tail} and $v$ its head.
+If $(u,v)\in E(G)$ is an edge then $u$ is its \emph{tail} and $v$ its \emph{head}.
 Unless stated explicitly otherwise, all paths in this paper are directed.
 We therefore simply write \emph{path} for \emph{directed path}.

-The following non-standard notation will be used frequently throughout the paper.
+\begin{notation} The following non-standard notation will be used frequently throughout the paper.
 If $Q_1$ and $Q_2$ are paths and $e$ is an edge whose tail is the last vertex of $Q_1$ and whose head is the first vertex of $Q_2$ then $Q_1eQ_2$ is the path $Q = Q_1+e+Q_2$ obtained from concatenating $e$ and $Q_2$ to $Q_1$.
-We will usually use this notation in reverse direction and, given a path $Q$ and an edge $e\in E(Q)$ write ``Let $Q_1$ and $Q_2$ be subpaths of $Q$ such that $Q=Q_1 e Q_2$.''
-Hereby we define the subpath $Q_1$ to be the initial subpath of $Q$ up to the tail of $e$ and $Q_2$ to be the suffix of $Q$ starting at the head of $e$.

-In this paper we will work with a version of directed minors known as \emph{butterfly minors} (see \cite{JohnsonRobSeyTho01}).
+We will usually use this notation in reverse direction and, given a path $Q$ and an edge $e\in E(Q)$, write ``Let $Q_1$ and $Q_2$ be subpaths of $Q$ such that $Q=Q_1 e Q_2$.''
+Hereby we define the subpath $Q_1$ to be the initial subpath of $Q$ up to the tail of $e$ and $Q_2$ to be the suffix of $Q$ starting at the head of $e$. \end{notation} In this paper we will work with a version of directed minors known as \emph{butterfly minors} (see \cite{JohnsonRobSeyTho01}).

 \begin{definition}[butterfly minor] Let $G$ be a digraph.
 An edge $e = (u,v)\in E(G)$ is \emph{butterfly-contractible} if $e$ is the only outgoing edge of $u$ or the only incoming edge of $v$.
 In this case the graph $G'$ obtained from $G$ by butterfly-contracting $e$ is the graph with vertex set $(V(G) - \{u,v\}) \cup \{x_{u,v}\}$, where $x_{u,v}$ is a fresh vertex.
 The edges of $G'$ are the same as the edges of $G$ except for the edges incident with $u$ or $v$.
 Instead, the new vertex $x_{u,v}$ has the same neighbours as $u$ and $v$, eliminating parallel edges.
 A digraph $H$ is a \emph{butterfly-minor} of $G$ if it can be obtained from a subgraph of $G$ by butterfly contraction. \end{definition}